Norton Simon Museum: Collections

 The Norton Simon Museum, which comprises more than 11,000 objects, contains a significant permanent collection which is highly regarded internationally.
 The museum itself does not own the works it displays; instead, most of the art is on long-term loan from The Norton Simon Foundation and the Norton Simon Art Foundation, which each own different groups of artworks.
-As of 2014, their public filings placed the combined fair-market value of the artworks at about $2.5 billion.
+As of 2014, their public filings placed the combined fair-market value of the artworks at about $5 billion.
 The museum makes relatively little effort to expand the collection amassed by its founder, but it still receives gifts.
 However, no more than 800 or 900 of those pieces are on display at any one time.
 The museum also mounts temporary exhibitions that focus on a particular artist, an art movement or artistic period, or art that was created in a specific region or country.

 For more than three decades after it was founded in 1975, the Norton Simon Museum maintained a no-loans policy.
-In 2007, the board agreed to circulate select works to museums including the National Gallery of Art in Washington, saying it wanted the museum to become better known.
+In 2007, the board agreed to circulate select works to museums including the National Gallery of Art in Washington D.C., saying it wanted the museum to become better known.
 In 2009, it entered into a reciprocal loan agreement with the Frick Collection in New York City.

 Asian art

-The museum has a world-renowned collection of art from South Asia and Southeast Asia, with examples of this region's sculptural and painting traditions.
+The museum has a collection of art from South Asia and Southeast Asia, with examples of this region's sculptural and painting traditions.
 On display are holdings from India, Pakistan, Nepal, Tibet, Cambodia and Thailand, as well as selected works from Afghanistan, Myanmar, Bangladesh, China, Indonesia, Sri Lanka, Vietnam, and Japan.
 The collection is particularly rich in art from the Indian subcontinent, including monumental stone sculpture from the Kushana and Gupta periods, and a remarkable group of Chola bronzes from southern India.
 Selections of the museum's Rajput paintings from India, and thangkas, or Buddhist religious paintings, from Tibet and Nepal are well represented.
 The significant collection of Japanese woodblock prints includes objects that were formerly in the collection of Frank Lloyd Wright.